-Walser Honda Sales Member Reflects on Fourth of July, Past Military Experience
+Walser Employee, Veteran Reflects on Past Military Experience

 Most people go all out for the Fourth of July holiday.
 Fireworks, families, days out on the lake.
 Walser Honda Account Executive Jason Buck plans to keep his holiday simple and stress-free—just the way he wants it.
 But not every Independence Day has been that way.